erturkeryavuz/erturkeryavuz/README.md

 # 👋 Hi there!
 I'm Ertürk Eryavuz

-🚀 Exploring the world of software development and open-source collaboration.
+🚀 Exploring the world of software development and open-source collaboration
-🎯 Passionate about creating impactful projects and solving challenging problems.
+🎯 Passionate about creating impactful projects and solving challenging problems

 ---

 ## 🌟 About Me
 - 🔭 Currently working on: **[FantasyBasketballApp]**
 - 🌱 Currently learning: **SwiftUI**, **Machine Learning**, and **Python**
-- 🤝 Open to collaborate on: Interesting and innovative projects
+- 🤝 Open to collaborate on: Innovative and data-driven projects
 - 🎯 Goal: To continuously grow as a developer and contribute to open-source

 ---